tataraba/simplesite/README.md

   - Use the `--minify` argument when compiling to production
 - Tailwind extension in your code editor will make life easier
   - Otherwise, have the tailwindcss website open

+### Extra
+- Can use the `subprocess.run` command to run command on app startup
+  - will force tailwind compilation on app startup in case you forget
+- When starting app with uvicorn, can use the `--reload-include *.html` to watch changes in templates directory
+  - slower compiler than having a separate process, but won't have to remember to start tailwind process